 SD = Standard deviation

 |Css, max (units/mL)*||0.9 ±0.20|

 Corifact was studied in an acute toxicity study in mice and rats at doses up to 3550 units per kg and 1420 units per kg, respectively.
 Repeat dose toxicity was studied in rats at daily doses up to 350 units per kg for a period of 14 days.
 No signs of toxicity were observed in the single dose and repeat dose studies.

-A local tolerance study demonstrated no clinical or histopathological changes at the injection site after intravenous, intra-arterial or para-venous administration of Corifact to rabbits.
+A local tolerance study in rabbits demonstrated no clinical or histopathological changes at the injection site after intravenous, intra-arterial or para-venous administration of Corifact.

 A thrombogenicity test was performed in rabbits at doses up to 350 units per kg.
 Corifact showed no thrombogenic potential at the doses tested.